dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

 Pre-login request
 =================

-This request is submitted as a `POST`, but has `GET`-style URL parameters and no body:
+This request is submitted as a `POST`, but has `GET`-style URL parameters:

 ```
 POST https://gateway.company.com/ssl-vpn/?prelogin.esp?tmp=tmp&clientVer=4100&clientos=Windows